Fvrom/Hacker-News/README.md

 # Jul-Projekt

-Assignment in web development. </br>
+Coding assignment in web development at Yrgo. </br>

 Create a clone of the site Hacker news.

-Deadline: 13th January.

 ## Features that needs to be included